weavejester/impi/README.md

 [Pixi.js][] through an immutable data structure.

 This library is **experimental**.
 Experimental means the API is unstable, and may change significantly.
+Documentation will be sparse until the library is in a more usable state.

 [pixi.js]: http://www.pixijs.com/